Saving Electricity home

 • Most of them can't be used with dimmer switches.
 (Some can; check the package.)

 • Cheap ones burn out really quickly.
-Buy name brands and/or bulbs with a warranty.
+(Buy Energy Star-rated bulbs, or bulbs with a warranty.)

-• They start dim and take a minute or two to reach full brightness.
+• Most start dim and take a minute or two to reach full brightness.

 • They contain a tiny amount of mercury, which might be an issue if you break a bulb and you're careless about how you clean it up.
 (More on this in a minute.)